Steve Cheek

-Stephen Andrew Cheek (born April 18, 1977) is a former punter in the National Football League who played for the Kansas City Chiefs.
+Stephen Andrew Cheek (born April 18, 1977) is an American former professional football punter in the National Football League (NFL) who played for the Kansas City Chiefs.

-Steve served as the head coach of the senior elite division Argonautes of Aix-en-Provence.
+Cheek served as the head coach of the senior elite division Argonautes of Aix-en-Provence.
 The Argonautes are a well-known American football team located in the South of France.

-Early years
+Early life

 Born and raised in Westfield, Cheek played his high school football at Westfield High School, where he was an all-conference quarterback.